Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 ## Use Case 1 - Creating an Account
 *As a user, I want to be able to create an account in order to access videos and interact with them.*

-1. Upon accessing the web application for the first time and piggybacklearning.com, the user is directed to a landing page, where there are buttons that allow the user to either login in or register with a new account.
+1. Upon accessing the web application for the first time at "https://project-piggyback-learning-te-git-d53105-kripseepatels-projects.vercel.app/", the user is directed to a landing page, where there are buttons that allow the user to either login in or register with a new account.

-2. The user selects the “Register” button to access the account registration page.
+2. The user selects the “Sign In” button to access the account login page.

+3. The user selets the "Sign Up" Option at the bottom of the login box to be redirected to the sign up page.

 3. The user inputs a username, email address, and password into the relevant fields and clicks the sign-up button in order to register.
 If the information is valid and is processed, the user will receive a notification that their account has been created on the screen and in their email.